risawitama/verbose-potato/README.md

-## The invention of the wheel was what got things rolling
+## What did the piece of bread say to the knife?
+Butter me up.